ozalieg/Thesis/0.1.0/content/Architecture.typ

 Below in @llm_schema_diagram this layered architecture is illustrated by a component diagram icluding the flow of control and data between components as well as the cross-cutting logging concern:
 #figure(
 image("./Architecture_LLMInf.png", width: 120%),
-caption: [Architecture Component Diagram – LLM Schema Inference ], ) <llm_schema_diagram>
+caption: [Architecture Component Diagram – LLM-Based Schema Inference ], ) <llm_schema_diagram>

 By depicting the Slurm script at the top,